-Incorrect strategy, asset allocation, stock selection, inappropriate capital structure, insufficient monitoring of costs, failure to maintain an appropriate level of discount/ premium and the use of gearing could all lead to poor returns for shareholders including impacting the capacity to pay dividends.
+Inappropriate strategy, asset allocation, stock selection, (in the context of the market, economic or geopolitical backdrop) and the use of gearing could all lead to poor returns for shareholders including impacting the capacity to pay dividends.

-Increase in overall risk during the year, given the war in Ukraine and macroeconomic and geopolitical concerns.
+Increase in overall risk given macroeconomic and geopolitical concerns and market uncertainty.